vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-deployment/vmbc-k8s-orchestrator-tool/ethereum-authentication-and-authorization/readme.md

 ## Deployment
 - Generate helm charts using the [k8s orchestrator tool](./../helm-chart).\
 See [sample deployment descriptor](./sample-descriptors/deployment.json).
 The clients can be described as either type as mentioned in the descriptor.
+This file contains few of the notable combinations.
+For more details on the parameters and valid combinations, refer to [this section](../../../permissioning/README.md#generating-new-helm-charts).
 - Install blockchain
 ```
 helm install <name of blockchain> . --set global.imageCredentials.registry=<registry address> --set global.imageCredentials.username=<username> --set global.imageCredentials.password=<password>